OPIATE ADDICTION AND DEPENDENCE

 Once in the brain, the heroin is rapidly converted to morphine, which then activates opiate receptors located throughout the brain, including within the reward system.

 Within the reward system, the morphine activates opiate receptors in the VTA, nucleus accumbens, and cerebral cortex (refer to the Introduction for information on the reward system).
 Research suggests that stimulation of opiate receptors by morphine results in feelings of reward and activates the pleasure circuit by causing greater amounts of dopamine to be released within the nucleus accumbens.
 This causes an intense euphoria, or rush, that lasts only briefly and is followed by a few hours of a relaxed, contented state.
-This excessive release of dopamine and stimulation of the reward system can lead to addiction.
+This excessive release of dopamine and stimulation of the reward system can lead to opiate abuse and addiction.

 Opiates also act directly on the respiratory center in the brainstem, where they cause a slowdown in activity.
 This results in a decrease in breathing rate.
-Excessive amounts of an opiate, like heroin, can cause the respiratory centers to shut down breathing altogether.
+Excessive amounts of opiates, like heroin, can cause the respiratory centers to shut down breathing altogether.
 When someone overdoses on heroin, it is the action of heroin in the brainstem respiratory centers that can cause the person to stop breathing and die.

 Opiate, Brain and Endorphin